-- 3.135 The site's location on the southern edge of the town means that it is distant from the town centre, which is approximately 2km away.
-The site is however well related to the Rashes Green General Employment Area and the schools in Toftwood. - 3.136 Highways improvements will be needed to form a suitable access from Shipdham Road.
+3.118 The site's location on the southern edge of the town means that it is distant from the town centre, which is approximately 2km away.
+The site is however well related to the Rashes Green General Employment Area and the schools in Toftwood.

+3.119 Highways improvements will be needed to form a suitable access from Shipdham Road.
 In relation to the provision of a suitable access point, this should have regard to the allocation of site LP[025]030, opposite.
-Furthermore, the Dereham Transport Study indicates the requirement for this development alongside other developments within Dereham to mitigate the impact upon the Tavern Lane/Yaxham Road junction. - 3.137 The water cycle study has identified the requirement that all development sites within Dereham are accompanied by a pre-application enquiry with Anglian Water Services to demonstrate that sufficient capacity is available to treat wastewater from the proposal.
-Furthermore the pre-application enquiry should also consider whether there is sufficient capacity available to transfer wastewater for treatment and to demonstrate where a developer needs to financially contribute to that provision. - 3.131 Used water from properties in Dereham feeds into Dereham Waste water Treatment Works (WwTW).
+Furthermore, the Dereham Transport Study indicates the requirement for this development alongside other developments within Dereham to mitigate the impact upon the Tavern Lane/Yaxham Road junction.

+3.120 Used water from properties in Dereham feeds into Dereham Waste water Treatment Works (WwTW).
 There are known capacity issues with Dereham WwTW and the Water Cycle Study notes a variety of solutions are required to manage the impact of predicted and planned growth for the town.
 As a result of known capacity issues, all development proposals should be supported by a Utilities Statement to explain how the proposed development will be linked to existing utility infrastructure systems, and demonstrate that the existing services and infrastructure have sufficient capacity to accommodate the supply/service demands which would arise from the completed development.
-It should also address whether the provision of services on site would give rise to any environmental impacts, for example, excavations in the vicinity of trees or archaeological remains. - 3.132 To the south of the site lies the Tudd Valley, an easterly draining catchment carved through the underlying chalk solid geology and overlain with glacial drift deposits of sand, gravel and clay.
+It should also address whether the provision of services on site would give rise to any environmental impacts, for example, excavations in the vicinity of trees or archaeological remains.

+3.121 To the south of the site lies the Tudd Valley, an easterly draining catchment carved through the underlying chalk solid geology and overlain with glacial drift deposits of sand, gravel and clay.
 The proximity of the River Tudd Valley should inform consideration of drainage from the site and any increased potential risk of flooding due to the increase in impermeable surfaces.
 The valley continues to the east to Badley Moor SSSI, part of the Norfolk Valley Fens Special Area of Conservation (SAC).
 Any planning application should have regard to this defining landscape feature and mitigate the environmental impact of new development.
+(MM39)